dodziraynard/sharks/README.md

 # Sharks
 Sharks is an educational app that helps pre-tertiary Ghanaian students to take tailored lessons based on the new curriculum.
 This repository is where I build the sharks app.
 The web app (`/web`) provides a dashboard through which contents can be added, updated, or deleted.
-The mobile client version  (`/mobile`) is the mobile app that students will use to access the contents as well.
+The mobile client version  (`/mobile`) is the mobile app that students use to access the contents as well.

 ![sharks icon](screenshots/sharks-architecture.png)